Frequently Asked Questions

 Because cohousing is an intentional community, all residents participate in shared decision-making about how we want to live together.
 We use a form of dynamic governance called Sociocracy, which provides an effective structure for our business meetings and interactions.
 Meetings and committees (called circles) are run efficiently with a facilitator, all voices are heard, and decisions are made by consent of members.

 When can I move in?

-In late summer of 2021, based on our current construction schedule.
+In the Fall of 2021, based on our current construction schedule.
 We started construction in August 2020.
 As with any construction project, the date is subject to change depending on unforeseen circumstances.
 See our construction photo gallery.